Richard Pestell

+Richard G. Pestell is an Australian American oncologist, endocrinologist and research scientist.
+Pestell was appointed an Officer of the Order of Australia for distinguished service to medicine and medical education in 2019 by Queen Elizabeth II.
+He was previously Executive Vice President of Thomas Jefferson University and Director of the Sidney Kimmel Cancer Center of Thomas Jefferson University.
+He founded six biotechnology companies developing cancer therapy and diagnostics.
+He is currently Distinguished Professor, Translational Medical Research, and the President of the Pennsylvania Cancer and Regenerative Medicine Research Center at the Baruch S. Blumberg Institute.

-Education and early career
+Education and career

 A native of Perth, Western Australia, Pestell attended Christ Church Grammar School.
 He attended the University of Western Australia School of Medicine, receiving his M.B.B.S.
 He conducted clinical training in internal medicine, oncology and endocrinology.
 He was awarded the Fellow of the Royal Australian College of Physicians (FRACP) in 1989.
-He received a Ph.D. in 1991 and M.D. in 1997 from the University of Melbourne.
+He received a Ph.D., under the supervision of Professor Richard Larkins and Professor John Coghlan, in 1991 and M.D. in 1997 from the University of Melbourne.
 He was the recipient of both the Neal Hamilton Fairley Fellowship, and the Winthrop Fellowship of the Royal Australian College of Physicians.
-He became a postdoctoral clinical and research fellow in medicine at the Massachusetts General Hospital and a postdoctoral research fellow in medicine at Harvard Medical School in 1991.
+He became a postdoctoral clinical and research fellow with Dr. J. Larry Jameson in medicine at the Massachusetts General Hospital and a postdoctoral research fellow in medicine at Harvard Medical School in 1991.

-Career

 Pestell was recruited as an Assistant Professor to the Department of Molecular Medicine at Northwestern University's Feinberg School of Medicine in Chicago, Illinois.
-He became an Associate Professor, and Professor, in the Departments of Medicine and Developmental and Molecular Biology at the Albert Einstein College of Medicine in New York.
-Pestell served as Chair of the Division of Endocrine-Dependent Tumor Biology at the Albert Einstein Cancer Center.
+He became an Associate Professor and Professor in the Departments of Medicine and Developmental and Molecular Biology at the Albert Einstein College of Medicine in New York.
+Pestell served as Chair of the Division of Endocrine-Dependent Tumor Biology at the then Albert Einstein Cancer Center.

 In 2002, Pestell was named Director of the Lombardi Cancer Center, the Francis L. and Charlotte Gragnani Endowed Chair, and Chairman of the Department of Oncology at the Georgetown University Medical Center.
 During this tenure, he also served as Associate Vice President of the Georgetown University Medical Center, at the Georgetown University School of Medicine.
-Pestell led the effort for renewal of the National Cancer Institute designation, and founded the Capital Breast Care Center with Andrea Jung of the Avon Foundation.
+Pestell led the effort for renewal of the National Cancer Institute designation, and supported Dr. Mandelblatt in founding the Capital Breast Care Center with Andrea Jung of the Avon Foundation.
 In 2003, he was also named President of the US branch of the International Network for Cancer Treatment and Research.

-From 2005 to 2015, Pestell was Director of the Sidney Kimmel Cancer Center in Philadelphia, Pennsylvania, and Executive Vice President of Thomas Jefferson University.
-He was the Founding Director for the Delaware Valley Institute for Clinical and Translational Science.
-He was called to give testimony to the Committee on Appropriations for the United States Senate in 2009.
+From 2018 Pestell also served as the Dean of a New Medical School to ensure its regulatory compliance and accreditations.